zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/entities/view-entities/use-view-entities.md

 ### API Stability

 To decouple data usage from data storage, especially for APIs, view entities allow you to expose data while keeping your domain model flexible.
 This ensures API stability for external applications and allows you to change your domain model as needed without affecting the API.
-For more information, see [Decoupling APIs from the Domain Model](/refguide/decoupling-apis/).
+For more information, see [Decoupling APIs](/refguide/decoupling-apis/).

 ## Creating Maintainable View Entities Using Composability